jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/0_Discretize_Aero.typ

   caption: [List of other clustering methods that are similar to kmeans @link_Cluster_Meth] )<fig_15>

-After showing that kmeans++ is a method that finds application in various areas in industry and science, we should focus on the #gl_("ld").
+After showing that kmeans++ is a method that finds application in various areas in industry and science, we should focus on the #gls("ld").
 The input for kmeans++ would be the numerically calculated aerodynamic load distribution.
 This is two-dimensional and includes on one hand the local position where the force acts and on the other hand the magnitude of the force.
 However, the aerodynamic load distribution can also contain six dimensions if the load distribution is to be considered as a 3D force distribution.